bwogit/CI_PP3_BATTLE/README.md

 ### Frameworks and Tools

-1. [Git](https://git-scm.com/) - Git was used for version control within VSCode to push the code to GitHub.
+1. [Git](https://git-scm.com/) - Git was used for version control to push the code to GitHub.
 2. [GitHub](https://github.com/) - GitHub was used as a remote repository to store project code.
 5. [Google Sheets](https://www.google.co.uk/sheets/about/) - was used to store data outside of the program.
 The vehicle catalogue and appraisal data stored in 2 separate sheets.
 6. [Google Cloud Platform](https://cloud.google.com/cloud-console/) - was used to manage access and permissions to the google services, google auth, sheets etc.